The Christ Index

 16. Joshua 16Curated

 Joshua 16 sets two truths side by side.
-The first is grace: the inheritance of the children of Joseph is not won by conquest-merit but assigned by the lot - the lot of the children of Joseph fell from Jordan by Jericho (v.
+The first is grace: the inheritance of the children of Joseph is assigned by the lot - the lot of the children of Joseph fell from Jordan by Jericho (v.
 1) - God’s own hand measuring out to each tribe its place.
 It is the very picture the Psalmist reaches for: The LORD is the portion of mine inheritance… the lines are fallen unto me in pleasant places; yea, I have a goodly heritage (Ps.
-16:5-6); a…
+16:5-6); and the New Testament lifts it…

 Open the chapter →